keithbuhler/sophia-socal/index.md

 <br>

+Plato's *Alcibiades* has been long considered one of the best introductions to Platonic philosophy.
+Aside from some weirdness at the beginning (Socrates being flirtatious with the young, powerful, and attractive general Alcibiades), it's got some fantastic dialogue, questions, concepts, and beautiful moments.

+Chestertono's *Father Brown* stories are kind of like his *Narnia*; many people know about Chesterton as the author of Father Brown beyond all else that he wrote.
+They are playful but serious detective stories where the "detective" is a frumpy dumpy little Catholic priest whose Christian worldview helps him to understand sin (and hence criminals) as well as virtue (and hence justice).
+They are short, very readable, and fun with lots to discuss.

 <br>
+Beyond those...
 We might also be reading some others.
 Ideas that have been tossed around include:  Plato, Hippias Major, (40 pages?)  on beauty; Plato, Gorgias (80 pages), on rhetoric; David Foster Wallace....
 Your suggestions here!

 ## Tentative Schedule